 As a group, the brand features an average protein content of 45% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 20% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the peas and pea protein, this looks like the profile of a wet product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the chickpeas, this looks like the profile of a canned dog food containing a notable amount of meat.

-Instinct Limited Ingredient Diet is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Instinct Limited Ingredient Diet is a grain-free canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.